Composition of nested embeddings with an application to outlier removal

-In this paper, we give a bi-criteria approximation algorithm that given a constant $c$ and metric $(X,d)$ finds an $(O(k\log^4k), O(c))$-outlier embedding into $\lspace{2}$ if the metric has a $(k,c)$-outlier embedding into $\lspace{2}$.
-In doing so, we give an algorithm that given a metric space $(X,d)$, a $c_S$-distortion embedding of a subset $S\subseteq X$ into $\lpspace$ and a $c_X$-distortion embedding of $X$ into $\lpspace$, finds a single (composition) embedding of $X$ into $\lpspace$ such that distortion between points in $S$ is at most $c_S$ and expansion between all pairs of points is at most $O(c_S+H_k\cdot c_X)$.
+In this paper, we give a bi-criteria approximation algorithm that given a constant $c$ and metric $(X,d)$ finds an $(O(k\log^2k), O(c))$-outlier embedding into $\lspace{2}$ if the metric has a $(k,c)$-outlier embedding into $\lspace{2}$.
+In doing so, we show that given a metric space $(X,d)$, a $c_S$-distortion embedding of a subset $S\subseteq X$ into $\lspace{1}$, there exists a Lipschitz extension with Lipschitz factor at most $O(H_k\cdot c_S)$ on every pair of points.
+Additionally, when the target metric is $\lspace{1}$ and we have an embedding of the entire space with distortion at most $c_X$, there exists a single (composition) embedding of $X$ into $\lspace{1}$ such that distortion between pairs of points in $S$ is at most $c_S$ and distortion between all pairs of points is at most $O(c_S+H_k\cdot c_X)$.
 We also leave several open questions on this topic.
 Among them, we ask:

-\begin{itemize} \item Is there a polynomial time algorithm that given constant $c$, finds an $(O(k),O(c))$-embedding into $\lspace{2}$? \item What bicriteria approximations can be obtained for outlier embeddings into $\lpspace$ for other values of $p$? \item Do there exist nested compositions that do not incur the contraction presented in this paper (i.e. non-weak nested embeddings)? \item Can the parameters for our nested embedding algorithm be improved? \item Can our hardness of approximation result be extended to non-isometric outlier embeddings? \end{itemize}
+\begin{itemize} \item Is there a polynomial time algorithm that given constant $c$, finds an $(O(k),O(c))$-embedding into $\lspace{2}$? \item What bicriteria approximations can be obtained for outlier embeddings into $\lpspace$ for other values of $p$? \item Do there exist nested compositions into $\ell_p$ for $p\ne 1$ that do not incur the contraction presented in this paper (i.e. ``strong" nested embeddings)? \item Can the parameters for our nested embedding or Lipschitz extension algorithms be improved? \item Can our hardness of approximation result be extended to non-isometric outlier embeddings for large constants or slow-growing functions in $n$? \item Can we obtain any larger concrete lower bounds on approximation factors for an optimal outlier set? \end{itemize}